broadinstitute/warp/pipelines/skylab/smartseq2_single_sample/SmartSeq2SingleSample.changelog.md

+# 5.1.3
+2021-07-19 (Date of Last Commit)

+* Updated LoomUtils SmartSeq2LoomOutput task to wrap input_name in quotes

 # 5.1.2

-2020-07-19 (Date of Last Commit)
+2020-05-24 (Date of Last Commit)

 * Updated the LoomUtils.wdl and Picard.wdl.
 The changes are made for smartseq2 single nuclei and  multisample smartseq2 single nuclie pipelines, but does not impact SmartSeq2 single sample pipeline
-* Updated LoomUtils SmartSeq2LoomOutput task to wrap input_name in quotes

 # 5.1.1